 For first year accommodation, you are randomly assigned a room, and if you have been in contact with college concerning accessibility needs then these will be taken into consideration before the allocation of rooms.
-In the second academic term, first and second year students take part in what is called the "Room ballot".
-This is a system designed by college to help you choose your room for the following year.
-Don't worry!
-You do not need to understand this process just yet, and you will be given all the relevant information well before.
+In the second academic term, first and second year students take part in what is

 One of the good things about Newnham is that it has implemented a flat rent system, meaning that nicer rooms aren't more expensive and every room costs the same, so you don't need to choose based on finances.
-The rent for 2023-24 is £175 per Week Important note: there is an automatic Newnham rent bursary that will be deducted from your college bill if you are eligible for the Cambridge Bursary (see the finance section).
-For now, you only have to pick Which licence type you Want: continuous (Where you have full access to your room from October through to June) or termly (Where you have to move out at the end of each term), and more information about this will be sent to you by College.
+The rent for 2023-24 is £175 per week

+Important note: there is an automatic Newnham rent bursary that will be deducted from your college bill if you are eligible for the Cambridge Bursary (see the finance section).

+For now, you only have to pick which licence type you want: continuous (where you have full access to your room from October through to June) or termly (where you have to move out at the end of each term), and more information about this will be sent to you by College.